DavidZhang73/DavidZhang73.github.io/content/zh/publication/zhang-wacv-2025/index.md

 ---
-title: "Aligning Step-by-Step Instructional Diagrams to Video Demonstrations"
+title: "Temporally Grounding Instructional Diagrams in Unconstrained Videos"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here